 m/s2

-Physicists use the term acceleration to describe any change in velocity: speeding up, slowing down, even changing direction.
-(We will not use the word "decelerate".)
-The SI units of acceleration are meters-per-second per second: that is, the acceleration is how much the velocity changes per unit of time.
 For example, if a car is advertised as "going from 0 to 60 in 6 seconds" then that’s a statement about its acceleration: it takes 6 seconds to accelerate from rest to 60mi/hr.
 We would write that acceleration as $60 \u{mi/hr/s}$ or $60\u{mi/hr\over s}$.
 In SI units, this would be $27\u{m/s\over s}$.
 More commonly, however, we combine the two s's and write $27\u{m/s^2}$.

 The unit Newton is equal to \(\mathrm{kg\cdot m\over s^2}\) which is why $\u{N/kg}$ is the same as $\u{m/s^2}$.

-The standard acceleration on Earth to which all other accelerations can be compared is the acceleration due to gravity, which is the official name of our old friend
+The standard acceleration on Earth, to which all other accelerations can be compared, is the acceleration due to gravity, which is the official name of our old friend

 $$g=9.8\u{N/kg}=9.8\u{m/s^2}$$

-That means that every second an object is falling, its speed increases by 9.8m/s.
+That means that every second an object is falling, its speed increases by $9.8\u{m/s}$.
 If it weren't for air resistance, after three seconds a falling object would be moving at \(9.8\times3 = 29\u{m/s}\), which is highway speeds!
-(Air resistance does make a big difference when things fall, however, after about a second or so.)
+Air resistance does make a big difference when things fall, however, after about a second or so.)

 An acceleration of $1g$ is rather intense, which is why amusement park rides which just drop you from a height are so thrilling/terrifying to us.
 Accelerations greater than $5g$ (sometimes referred to as "g-forces" even though they are not forces) can be dangerous to humans depending on the direction of acceleration and other circumstances.